ForensicTools/ossecKibanaElkonWindows-475-2161_bornholm/README.md

 	c.
 Nginx web proxy front end
 2. Setup an ELK stack with SSL transmission
 	a.
 Script work with Let's encrypt
+	b.
+Currently have SSL working with SSL logs being forwarded
 3. Setup an OSSEC management server with ELK stack
 	a.
 Setup automatic to accept new clients without sys admin intereaction.
 4. Create grok parser for OSSEC logs
 	a.
 How to sanitize data for elasticsearch when it comes in
+	b.
+This area is causing the biggest issues.
+The parsers to filter the amount of traffic is difficult.
+ 	c.
+Deciding on areas to monitor with OSSEC on windows.
 5. Create powershell script to install ossec on Windows and forward all data to OSSEC management node
 	a. powershell script that can be deployed by Domain Controllers via Group policy
 	b.
 Script pulls down cert file to send data securely.